HRSINGAPORE Community Discussions

 Have you highlighted this issue to his Supervisor/HOD to handle him?
 Or report to your top management’s attention?
 You could add it in the Employee’s Handbook or Procedure.

-You may find articles on studies that proves staff who are allowed to listen to music at work are more productive.
+You may find articles on studies that prove staff who are allowed to listen to music at work are more productive.
 This manager uses the headphone, in my opinion, as it makes him focus more on his work, and also not to disturb the other staff.
-I would suggest to take the time to talk him one-to-one as a person and listen to his reasons.
-Staff appreciates that.
+I would suggest taking the time to talk to him one-to-one as a person and listen to his reasons.
+The staff appreciates that.

 However, if this affects staff performance or operationally it is not safe, or if it is against the company's image/culture for staff to be seen with a headphone while at work, you may justify this with the Manager.
 A no headphone policy via Memo to all staff can also be issued by HR, preferably with valid justifications.
 I believe most staff will understand and will comply.